Ender1Ben/happy_nature/README.md

 How to play:

-1. Modify your map difficulty, player name and whether to play background music on the toolbar.
+1. Modify your data on the toolbar.
 2. Start the game.
 3. Move your character by pressing "W",  "A", "S" and "D" and press "shift" to get speed boost.
-4. Walk to the apples to get scores and heal while dodging the vilains' attack.
+4. Walk to the apples to get scores and heal while dodging the vilains' attacks.
-5. The villains can attack you once they are near you, but you can also attack them back by clicking them, with one hit per second.
+5. The villains can attack you once they are near you, but you can also attack them back by clicking them.
 6. Have FUN!